sydney-machine-learning/LLM-mathematics/README.md

 This repository currently evaluates models on three datasets:
 - GSM8K: Grade-school math word problems, focusing on multi-step arithmetic and basic reasoning.
 - MATH500: A collection of problems from domains such as Algebra, Geometry, Number Theory, Precalculus, and Counting & Probability.
-- MIT Dataset: University-level mathematical problems stored under MIT_Dataset, covering advanced topics such as optimisation, statistics, and related mathematical subjects.
+- MIT Dataset: University-level mathematical problems download from MIT OpenCourse Ware, covering advanced topics such as optimisation, statistics, and related mathematical subjects.

 Each dataset includes:
 - Problem statements (with LaTeX or readable formatting)